 Going to the library for me as a kid was all about finding the books with the best images.
 I grew up thumbing through National Geographic, watching David Attenborough documentaries, and reading books through photos.
+School and I did not get along and teachers never knew what to do with me.
+Marked as a trouble maker I left school with no formal qualifications.
+In my final year at high school, an opportunity presented itself to travel to America as an AFS student.
+There I found support from an art teacher and a biology teacher and I finally saw the science and the visuals connect.

 Of all the courses, papers and learning I have undertaken, graphic design and exhibition design have been hands-down the most fun, rewarding and liberating for me.
 My skill set now also includes Adobe Creative Cloud, Illustrator, InDesign, Photoshop, book design, web code/design, and exhibition design.